Esther000-git/tfg-rv_avatar_design_for_emg_biofeedback/README.md

 # Body Track VR – EMG Biofeedback in Virtual Reality

 **Body Track VR** is an academic project developed to visualize electromyographic (EMG) activity in real-time through a virtual reality (VR) environment.
 It offers users interactive biofeedback using a customizable 3D human avatar and is designed for rehabilitation, education, and clinical applications.
+This project is mainful designed for use in personalizes treatments to optimize the results of rehabilitation therapies.

 ## 🎯 Objectives